pavelsolis/Replication-Folder/Data/guide-data.md

 Make arrangements for restricted and confidential data files before making your repository public.
 - Although arrangements for Excel files are not needed (as long as the \*.xls\* line in the *.gitignore* file is not commented), you may need to do them for other file extensions.

+Verify that any unused (yet potentially useful) data file is stored in the Data/Extra folder.

 ## Considerations
 Excel files are usually large and thus excluded from the repository.